billyedmoore/lhrnet/README.md

 ### Train the model yourself

-To train your own model you can run ```python fetch_raw_states.py``` for a few days (if you are a researcher with access to the open sky historic dataset then you could do this instantly and would have access to a bigger training set) this will make an api request for our target area every ~5mins and save the result.
+To train your own model you can run ```python fetch_raw_states.py``` for a few days (if you are a researcher with access to the open sky historic dataset then you could modify the fetch script to fetch historic states saving the need for this) this will make an api request for our target area every ~5mins and save the result.

 Then you can create a known_states file by default located at ```/data/known_states.json```